alan-turing-institute/census2021-backbrief/docs/draft_report.md

 Project proposal
 =======

-- Subject to discussion with ONS
+- Use ML algorithms to speed up/reduce manual decisions of difficult-to-match records
+- Use alternative ML algorithms that are better at automated record linkage than those ONS already researching
-- Include section on evaluation method
+- Evaluation method

 Timeline and plan
 ======